whitneysteve/code-samples/101/js/README.md

 node -v # this project was last tested on v8.11.1.
 ```

+Run `npm install` to download and install the test framework used (mocha).

 ## Running Tests

 Run `npm test` to run all tests.